Keeper vs Dashlane – which is the top competitor?

 Whether on Android or iOS, the dashboard is a close reflection of its desktop apps.
 It houses things like vault, identity and payments, two-factor codes, and more.
 The only glaring difference is that, unlike when using desktop apps, you can’t export/import passwords on the mobile app.
 That’s, of course, very understandable.

 Similarly, Dashlane’s mobile app for Android devices is also packed with many functionalities that you’d find in the full version.
 VPN, Secure Notes, and autofill – they’re all there.
-However, its iOS version is more pared down to account for Apple’s third-party apps and general security restrictions.
+However, its iOS app may have some limitations due to Apple’s platform restrictions.

 Customer support